Jonck-lens/web_file_view/readme_en.md

 ---
 [中文](https://github.com/Jonck-lens/web_file_view/blob/master/readme.md)<p>
- A very simple project, developed with python flask, that can be used for temporary web file browsing needs
+ A very simple project, developed with python flask, that can be used for temporary web file browsing needs</p>

+ You can conveniently modify the html template file to customize your page

 ---